 Leverages dplyr to process the calculations of a plot inside a database.
 This package provides helper functions that abstract the work at three levels:

-2. Functions that outputs a data.frame object with the calculations
+2. Functions that output a data.frame object with the calculations

-3. Creates the formula needed to calculate bins for a Histogram or a Raster plot
+3. Functions that create formulas for calculating bins for a Histogram or a Raster plot

 Installation